8 Python and NumPy Primer

 • Broadcasting: Automatic dimension expansion.
 A * v scales columns of \(\bA\) by entries of \(v\).

-• Views vs. Copies: B = A is a view (modifying B changes A).
+• Aliases, Views, Copies: B = A makes a second name for the same array.
+Slices are usually views.
 Use B = A.copy() for independent data.
-Slices are also views.

 WarningExercise